brendt/stitcher.io/src/content/blog/2024-03-22-testing-patterns.md

 While building [tempest/highlight](/blog/a-syntax-highlighter-that-doesnt-suck), I came across an interesting design problem.
-One of the core components of my highlighter package are so-called "Patterns": classes that match a very specific part of code-to-be-highlighted using regexes.
-Part of my test suite is to test each of these patterns individually, to make sure they match the correct tokens, and don't match the incorrect ones.
+One of its core components is a concept called "patterns"; these are classes that match a very specific part of code-to-be-highlighted using regex.
+Part of my test suite's responsibility is to test each of these patterns individually, to make sure they match the correct tokens, and don't match any incorrect ones.

 Right now, tempest/highlight counts 109 pattern classes, a handful of them representing a collection of patterns such as keywords or operators.
-The rest represent a specific pattern to match.
-Take, for example, the `{php}NewObjectPattern` that matches PHP class names when they are used to create new object with:
+Take, for example, the `{php}NewObjectPattern` that matches PHP class names when they are used to create a new object:

 ```php
 final readonly class NewObjectPattern implements Pattern